Aswath2481/SucideSquad/README.md

 > It delays the attack of particular type of ransomewares by trying to contain the attack within itself
 > In case of attack, the Engine will start the taskmanager automatically and its the duty of user to find and stop the ransomware process

-Niche anti-ransomware program, It contains the ransomware during the attack and alerts the user.
+Niche anti-ransomware program, It contains the ransomware attack and alerts the user.
 1. Language used: Python ( Spyder IDE), Batch file
 2. Package used to convert py to exe : pyinstaller
 3. Setup Creater: Inno Setup Creator (.iss files)